Christieren/cc_validation/README.md

      return (sum modulus 10) = 0
 ```
 ## Known issues
-1. Will panic if no input supplied.
-2. Will return valid for a string containing the same alpha character(s).
+1. Will return valid for a string containing the same alpha character(s).